ATechAdventurer/Ethics-in-Visual-Media/Week-1/Day 2.md

 > What do you hope to gain from this course and how do you plan to contribute to your own learning?

+# Extra Credit
 What were you thinking?
+Sit in the back of the bus for MLK Day

+# Discussion Board
+> Find an example in which you think a photojournalist behaved controversially.
+Include a picture.
+Select one of the six philosophies, define it with a source